odow/SDDP.jl/docs/src/tutorial/01_first_steps.md

-# First steps
+# Tutorial One: first steps

 Hydrothermal scheduling is the most common application of stochastic dual dynamic programming.
 To illustrate some of the basic functionality of SDDP.jl, we implement a very simple model of the hydrothermal scheduling problem.

-In this model, where are two generators: a thermal generator, and a hydro generator.
+In this model, there are two generators: a thermal generator, and a hydro generator.
 The thermal generator has a short-run marginal cost of \\\$50/MWh in the first stage, \\\$100/MWh in the second stage, and \\\$150/MWh in the third stage.
 The hydro generator has a short-run marginal cost of \\\$0/MWh.